wechikathach/Movie-Project/README.md

-2. A Customer wants to watch 10 movies that is 50 minutes or less.
+2. A customer wants to watch 10 movies that are 50 minutes or less.
 What movies would that be?

 INPUT: